Pass-through with Price Dispersion: Economic Applications

 Retail gasoline exhibits substantial price dispersion even for a homogeneous product, with nearby stations often charging different prices.
 This dispersion reflects heterogeneous consumer search: some drivers compare prices across stations while others buy from the nearest option.
 Our framework applies directly.

 The empirical pass-through literature has documented significant heterogeneity in gasoline markets. \citet{MarionMuehlegger2011FuelTaxIncidence} find that pass-through of state fuel taxes varies with supply conditions, while \citet{Stolper2017WhoBearsEnergyTaxes} shows that station-level pass-through varies with local competition and spatial isolation. \citet{MontagMamrakSagimuldinaSchnitzer2023} document heterogeneity at the consumer level, finding that informed consumers (who compare prices and buy cheap) face higher pass-through than uninformed consumers (who buy from one station).
-Our theory provides an explanation: differences in consideration patterns generate different equilibrium margins, leading to different pass-through rates even with identical demand.
+Our theory provides an explanation: within a single market, informed and uninformed consumers face a common posted-margin distribution but transact at different quantiles of it, and quantile pass-through varies across the distribution (\S\ref{sec:quantile}).

 Under the framework, stations in competitive locations (where many consumers compare prices) operate at low margins.
 If demand is not too convex, these stations exhibit high pass-through.
 Stations in captive locations (highway exits, isolated areas) charge higher prices and, under moderate demand curvature, absorb more of cost shocks.
 The framework predicts that markets with more price-comparing consumers have higher aggregate pass-through when demand is not too convex, consistent with the empirical finding that pass-through is higher in urban areas with more stations.